This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 Any connection defined in a HATS application other than the default connection.
 HATS does not transform screens from background connections.
 See also connection, default connection.

 The Tivoli NetView submap layer that provides the background for the application plane.
 The background plane can display a picture that provides context for viewing the icons of the application plane.
-See also application plane, user plane.
+See also application plane.

 - In the AIX operating system, a mode of program execution in which the shell does not wait for program completion before prompting the user for another command.